Bayesian Covariate-Dependent Graph Learning with a Dual Group Spike-and-Slab Prior: Concluding remarks

 We have considered the framework of covariate-dependent Gaussian graphical modeling for learning heterogeneous graphs and proposed a dual group spike-and-slab prior that achieves simultaneous local sparsity and bi-directional group sparsity.
 The proposed prior accomplishes covariate-level selection, inferred by the local-level selection, on grouped precision coefficients sliced in one direction and the node-level selection on grouped coefficients sliced in another direction.
 Our approach has led to a parsimonious model for covariate-dependent precision matrices with improved interpretability.
 For posterior inference, we have designed a Gibbs sampler to automatically tune the hyper-parameters while incorporating their uncertainty, leads to interpretable and flexible selection results.
 Through simulation studies, we have demonstrated that the proposed model outperforms existing methods in its accuracy of graph recovery.
 We have applied our model to microbiome data to estimate the interaction between microbes in the vagina, as well as the interplay between vaginal cytokines and microbial abundances, providing insight into mechanisms of host-microbial interaction during pregnancy.

 There are several interesting future directions to extend our model.
 First, the model can be expanded to incorporate a covariate-adjusted mean.
 A potential challenge here is the increased computational complexity due to a larger parameter space.
-Secondly, although our focus in on Gaussian graphical models, the structured sparsity we consider can be useful for other models with ultra-dimensional parameter spaces, such as arrays, that exhibit various grouping directions.
-Finally, approximation methods such as Variational Expectation Maximization may be worth investigating, as they improve the scalability of the method and allow for its application to larger datasets.
+Secondly, although our focus is on Gaussian graphical models, the structured sparsity we consider can be useful for other models with ultra high-dimensional parameter spaces, such as arrays, that exhibit various grouping directions.
+Finally, approximation methods such as variational inference may merit investigation, as they improve scalability and enable application to larger datasets; the main challenges involve deriving a variational algorithm that accounts for dependencies across multi-level selection indicators and ensuring proper uncertainty quantification.